thomas-mangin/vyos-documentation/docs/configuration/system/login.rst

    interface address pointing towards the server - making it error prone on e.g. OSPF networks when a link fails and a backup route is taken.

-.. cfgcmd:: set system login tacas vrf <name>
+.. cfgcmd:: set system login tacacs vrf <name>

    Source all connections to the TACACS servers from given VRF `<name>`.